aws/aws-eks-best-practices/content/security/docs/compliance.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/compliance.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Compliance

 Compliance is a shared responsibility between AWS and the consumers of its services.
 Generally speaking, AWS is responsible for “security of the cloud” whereas its users are responsible for “security in the cloud.”
 The line that delineates what AWS and its users are responsible for will vary depending on the service.
 For example, with Fargate, AWS is responsible for managing the physical security of its data centers, the hardware, the virtual infrastructure (Amazon EC2), and the container runtime (Docker).
 Users of Fargate are responsible for securing the container image and their application.
 Knowing who is responsible for what is an important consideration when running workloads that must adhere to compliance standards.